The interactive classroom revolution – the story so far…

 A concerningly high proportion of schools began to close the blinds and switch off the lights during teaching time, perhaps even using their investment as a dry wipe board.
 Many teachers felt they were letting both themselves and their pupils down.

 Our vast experience with schools, specifically on the hundreds of Classroom Healthchecks we’ve carried out of the years, shows the latter is widespread.
-A school may incorporate Growth Mindset into its teaching yet fail to implement it into management of their technology – schools have come to accept mediocrity in how they present their teaching.
+A school may incorporate Growth Mindset into its teaching yet fail to implement it into the management of their technology – schools have come to accept mediocrity in how they present their teaching.

 In 2012 though, a relatively expensive alternative for schools arrived – the interactive flat panel display – otherwise referred to as interactive touchscreen, touchscreen TV and others.
 Brighter, clearer, with lower running costs and so a return on investment, early adopter schools and new-build academies took the bait and immediately saw the benefits.